aong-zendesk/itsm-bootstrapper/README.md

 - Problem Management
 - Change Management

+# **Pre-Demo Setup Steps PLEASE READ**
+1. Please note the form IDs for IT Incidents, IT Request and Change Request Form.
+You can do so by going to the help center, log in as a end user.
+Click on submit a request and select each of the forms.
+For eg. ticket_form_id=360000731751

+2. Go to the guide admin page and view the Chain Frost Theme.

+3. Click "Edit Code"

+4. Click on homepage_hbs and edit the form ID on line 40, 43 and 46.
+Need Help =

+5. Please do the same for line 49 to link the button directly to the FAQ and Announcement KB Category.

 # Request Management Flow
 1. Impersonate as an end user and go to the help center to request for a hardware or software.
 You may add more hardware or software that you feel that are relevant to the prospect.